Skip to content

 Associate

-Tristan is an Associate in our Private Client department whose specialisms include tax, trusts and estate and succession planning.
+Tristan is a private client lawyer whose specialisms include tax, trusts and estate and succession planning.
 Tristan works with a wide range of clients, including international high net worth individuals, professional trustees and family offices and his interests include offshore tax, cross-border estate planning and philanthropy.

-Tristan is an Associate in our Private Client department whose specialisms include tax, trusts and estate and succession planning.
+Tristan is a private client lawyer whose specialisms include tax, trusts and estate and succession planning.
 Tristan works with a wide range of clients, including international high net worth individuals, professional trustees and family offices and his interests include offshore tax, cross-border estate planning and philanthropy.

 Email Tristan +44 (0)20 3375 7834